astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - **[SQLValueCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLValueCheckOperator)**: A simpler operator that is useful when a specific, known value is being checked either as an exact value or within a percentage threshold
 - **[SQLIntervalCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator)**: A time-based operator.
 Useful for checking current data against historical data
 - **[SQLThresholdCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLThresholdCheckOperator)**: An operator with flexible upper and lower thresholds, where the threshold bounds may also be described as SQL queries that return a numeric value
+- **SQLColumnCheckOperator**: An operator capable of running multiple pre-defined data quality checks on multiple columns.
+- **SQLTableCheckOperator**: An operator to run checks involving aggregate functions over one or more columns.

 ## Examples